xebialabs/overthere/README.md

 The Kerberos subsystem of Java cannot start up.
 Did you configure it as described in [the section on Kerberos setup for the source machine](#cifs_host_setup_krb5)?

+#### Kerberos authentication fails with a 401 response code

+The Kerberos ticket is not accepted by the target machine.
+Did you set up the correct service principal names (SPNs) as described in [the section on Kerberos setup for target machines](#cifs_host_setup_spn)?
+The hostname is case insenstive, but it has to be the same as the one used as the `address` in the connection options, i.e. a simple hostname or a fully qualified domain name.

 #### I am not using Kerberos authentication and I still see messages saying `Unable to load realm info from SCDynamicStore`

 The Kerberos subsystem of Java cannot start up and the remote WinRM server is sending a Kerberos authentication challenge.
 If you are using local accounts, the authentication will proceed succesfully despite this message.
 To remove these messages either configure Kerberos as described in [the section on Kerberos setup for the source machine](#cifs_host_setup_krb5) or disallow Kerberos on the WinRM server as described in step 4 of [the section on WinRM setup](#cifs_host_setup_winrm).